AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-provision-vnet.md

          Get-ClusterDetail -ClusterDnsName <yourclustername> -PropertyName FQDNSuffix -Username <clusteradmin> -Password <clusteradminpassword>

-     This will return the DNS suffix.
+     This command returns the DNS suffix.
 For example, **yourclustername.b4.internal.chinacloudapp.cn**.
-   * Use RDP

-     You can also use Remote Desktop to connect to the HBase cluster (you will be connected to the head node) and run **ipconfig** from a command prompt to obtain the DNS suffix.
-For instructions on enabling Remote Desktop Protocol (RDP) and connecting to the cluster by using RDP, see [Manage Hadoop clusters in HDInsight using the Azure portal][hdinsight-admin-portal].

-     ![hdinsight.hbase.dns.surffix][img-dns-surffix]

 <!--
 3. Change the primary DNS suffix configuration of the virtual machine.
 This enables the virtual machine to automatically resolve the host name of the HBase cluster without explicit specification of the suffix.
 For example, the *workernode0* host name will be correctly resolved to workernode0 of the HBase cluster.